-Raspberry Mountain (10605 ft / 3232 m) rises south of town Divide facing the northwest slope of Pikes Peak.
-It's a fairly easy hike that offers great views in all directions.
+Raspberry Mountain (10605 ft / 3232 m) rises south of the town of Divide facing the northwest slope of Pikes Peak.
+It's an easy to moderate hike that offers outstanding views in all directions.

 Directions: Take US24 west and turn left at the traffic light in Divide.
 Drive about 4 miles south.
-Right after you pass the entrance to Mueller State park on the right turn left into CR-62.
-Drive 1.3 miles on the dirt road until you come to a sharp turn.
-Park the car on the side of the road by the gate.
+Right after you pass the entrance to Mueller State park turn left to CR-62.
+Drive 2.5 miles on the dirt road and the trailhead parking will be on your left.

 Comments: Have you hiked this trail?
 Please leave your review / comments / updates or photos.